yrahul3910/results-scraper-node/README.md

 # VTU Results Scraper
-A website to scrape results from VTU, and cache in a database, with support for updating the database with revaluation results.
+A website to scrape CBCS results from VTU, and cache in a database, with support for updating the database with revaluation results.
 Built with the MERN stack, and uses React-Router v4 and Cheerio.

+# Features
+* **Cache results**: Results once scraped are stored in a database, and can be fetched later.
+* **Batch results**: Results for multiple students can be scraped at once, with multiple insights for the whole batch result.
+* **Printable report generation**: For batch results, a printable report with each student's results is generated.
+* **Multiple charts in batch results**: In batch mode, pie charts are shown for each subject, showing how many students got each grade.
+Bar charts are also shown, showing which subject got how many of what grade.
+* **Updating revaluation results**: Once revaluation results are out, they can be scraped in batch, and the database is updated.

 # Setup
 To setup this project in your local machine, read this section.